Accessibility

 How do I exchange my vouchers for the MNF bracelet?

-In order to start your MNF adventure early, we encourage you to exchange your voucher for a bracelet at our Info point.
-It will save you some precious time and you will be able to skip the scanning waiting line in the museums.
+To begin your MNF adventure as soon as possible, we encourage you to exchange your tickets for a wristband in advance.
+This will save you valuable time and allow you to avoid the queues for scanning at the museums.

 Don’t hesitate to ask our amazing volunteers about our on our accessible MNF on wheels’ route.